Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 In this scenario we will use an exchange created from a view of the Revit file.
 Then the Revit file was changed by adding a door to a wall and upon save, the exchange created using this Revit file, is automatically updated to reflect the changes.

-In what follows, will look on how the graph changed from v1 to v2 and how to identify only the changed entities (assets and relationships).
+In what follows, let us look at how the graph is changing from v1 to v2 and how to identify only the changed entities (assets and relationships).

 ## Data Graph